-Remember a time when you had one of those strange, but sure gut feelings?
-You know, that eerie, strong, undeniable certainty of something you could not possibly know based on thinking and logic.
-I am sure there have been plenty of times when you had that unmistakable flutter of “butterflies” in your stomach or felt green and queasy sick to your stomach as an emotional response to something.
+Remember a time when you had one of those strange, but insistent gut feelings?
+We’ve all had a strong, undeniable certainty of something we couldn’t possibly have known based on logic.
+I’m sure you’ve had the unmistakable flutter of butterflies or felt sick to your stomach as an in response to happenings.
+Well, turns out there’s a valid basis for this innate wisdom or intuition.

-There is a valid basis for all this colorful, folksy speak.
-I have told you about a second brain in your heart, but did you know there is also a third brain in your belly?
-The Chinese have long known about this and refer to it as the “monkey brain.”
-Hawaiians have traditionally referred to this as the na’au which includes the bowels, the mind and the heart.
+In addition to having a second brain in your heart (see post: The Heart Of The Matter), you have a third brain in your belly called the enteric nervous system.
+The Chinese have long known this and refer to it as the “monkey brain.”
+Hawaiians traditionally reference it as the na’au which includes the bowels, the mind, and the heart.

-Technically known as the enteric nervous system, this brain consists of a network of some 100 million neurons lining the gut.
-That is more neurons than in the spinal cord.
-It can function without any input from the central nervous system and sends information to it.
-While this brain down below is not the seat (pun intended) of conscious thought, it does exert a powerful influence on our physical bodies and emotional states.
+The enteric nervous system consists of a network of some 100 million neurons lining the gut which is more neurons than are in the spinal cord.
+The enteric nervous system can function without any input from the central nervous system and actually transmits information to it.
+While this brain down below is not the seat (pun intended) of conscious thought, it does exert powerful influence on our physical bodies and emotional states.

-This gut brain uses over 30 neurotransmitters including dopamine and serotonin just like the brain above.
-A big part of our emotions are influenced by this brain.
-Recent scientific studies are linking this brain to stress, depression, autism and even osteoporosis and may have possible implications as to how these are treated.
+The gut brain uses over 30 neurotransmitters including dopamine and serotonin just like the brain above, and a big part of our emotions are influenced by this brain.
+Recent studies link this brain to stress, depression, autism and even osteoporosis and may have possible implications as to how these are treated.

-Our challenge is to learn to listen to the perceptions and the information of the brains in our head, our heart, and our gut.
-To allow all of them to integrate and have input in directing our lives and creating our realities.
-In western culture, we are taught pretty much early on to solely rely on the brain in our heads and to totally ignore any other source of wisdom.
+Our challenge is to learn to listen to the perceptions and the information of the brains in our head, heart, and gut and to allow all of them to integrate and have input in directing our lives and creating our realities.
+In western culture, we’re commonly taught early on to solely rely on the brain in our heads and to ignore other internal sources of wisdom.

-In my own experience in the past, the brain in my head greedily took over, running wild, chattering not so nice and anxious nonsense incessantly, until I got completely cut off from any other innate sense of knowledge.
-I have since learned how to calm it down, and shut it up long enough to let the others get in a word.
+In my own experience, the brain in my head bossily took over, spouting not-so-nice and anxious nonsense incessantly, until I was completely cut off from any other form of innate knowledge.
+I’ve since learned to calm the brain in my head and shut it up long enough to let the others have input.

-It is also our challenge to take care of each of brain in a healthy, respectful manner through diet and exercise.
+It’s also each person’s challenge and responsibility to take care of each brain in a healthy, respectful manner through a healthy diet and exercise.
 As you can imagine, the brain in our gut and hence, our emotions, are strongly tied to what we put in our bodies.
 Eat junk, feel like junk.

-So the next time you have a gut feeling, give it a little more importance and attention.
-Your body has a many ways in which it communicates with you.
-Sssshhhh!
+So the next time you experience a gut feeling, give it more importance and attention.
+Your body has a many ways in which it’s trying to communicate with you.
 Listen.